yuulive/asdfsdfdfg/test_plan.md

 A Finite Impulse Response (FIR) system output response to an impulse is zero after a number of steps equal to its order.
 (9.3.5)

 A Finite Impulse Response (FIR) system output response to a step is equal to its gain after a number of steps equal to its order.
 (9.3.5)

+## Plots

+A Bode plot of a system with two conjugate complex poles shall have a resonance peak.
+> tests/plots/bode_plot